Share this factsheet with staff to make them aware of:

 - What to do if they suspect a child has gone missing

 You could either use it as a basis for talking about the issue at a staff meeting, or send it round for staff to read themselves.
-Before you share it, make sure to edit the 'What to do' section to add your school's procedures for following up on absences.
+Before you share it, make sure to edit the 'What to do' section to add your school's procedures for following up on unexplained absences.

 Want to make it more interactive?
 Use these questions to start a discussion: